vzellweg/threejs-hackathon/README.md

 #### What did I do?

 Added interactivity to the objects.
 Created a utility script for compressing cubemap png's to jpg's.
+Downloaded models to import into scene later.

 #### Any Trouble?